pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

   <figcaption>King Aaegon II at his small council meeting.</figcaption>
 </figure>

+During the small council meeting, King Aegon II displays a clear disinterest in the proceedings, often deferring to his grandfather Otto Hightower's judgment.
+Otto, ever the skilled politician, subtly guides the discussion and decision-making process, effectively ruling from behind the throne.
+This dynamic showcases Aegon's reluctance to fully embrace his role as king, while highlighting Otto's continued influence over the realm's affairs.

 Aegon embodies many of his father Viserys' traits, particularly a pronounced disinterest in ruling.
 His tendency to defer to the counsel of his mother Alicent and grandfather Otto only underscores his reluctance to wield power, despite the fierce competition that placed him on the throne.
 This combination of reluctance and duty often creates complex, compelling rulers in Westerosi history.
 Only time will tell how this internal conflict shapes Aegon's reign and the realm's future.

-## Political Machinations

-Larys Clubfoot Strong, Alicent's creepy spymaster, makes a subtle yet calculated move in this political chess game.
+Larys "Clubfoot" Strong, Alicent's creepy spymaster, makes a subtle yet calculated move in this political chess game.
 He suggests to Aegon that to avoid his father's fate, he must refuse to be a puppet king for Otto Hightower.
 This advice, while seemingly in Aegon's interest, also positions Larys as a potential alternative for the role of Hand.
 The mysterious circumstances surrounding the fire at Harrenhal that killed Larys's family cast a long shadow over his machinations, hinting at the lengths he might go to secure power.

+Larys' actions are reminiscent of Littlefinger's in A Game of Thrones, who through sly political maneuvers found himself as Hand of the King to Joffrey Baratheon.
+Like Littlefinger, Larys seems to be playing a long game, sowing discord and manipulating events to his advantage.
+Some astute viewers even speculate that he may have had foreknowledge of the tragic events concluding the episode, choosing to remain silent and let them unfold - a move that, if true, would underscore his ruthless pragmatism and willingness to sacrifice others for his own advancement.

-Later in the episode, a drunken Aemond with his posse of shithead knights, is overheard saying,
+Later in the episode, a drunken Aemond with his posse of shithead knights, is overheard in the throne room saying,

 > "He [Aemond] is as loyal as a hound.
 I can set him and his dragon on my foes at will."

-This statement hints at the possibility of a power shift, with either Aemond or Larys replacing Otto Hightower as Hand of the King, offering more pragmatic than dogmatic counsel in their war efforts.
+This statement hints at the possibility of a power shift, with the suggestion Aegon may choose Aemond and _not_ Larys to replace Otto as Hand of the King, offering more pragmatic than dogmatic counsel in their war efforts.
 Aemond's one-eyed appearance, a result of his childhood fight with Lucerys, serves as a constant reminder of the bad blood between the Green and Black factions, and the personal stakes in this